 It is Legal—But It Could Lead to Distracted Driving

 Drivers need to be fully aware of everything going on around them while on the road.
 This involves not only seeing what is happening but also hearing everything.

 Drivers must be able to hear the sirens of an ambulance, a police car, or a fire truck.
 Ambient sounds can tell drivers how fast they are going when driving in conditions, such as fog, or alert them to quickly approaching vehicles.
 If another motorist is trying to warn the driver by honking their horn, the driver needs to be able to hear it.

 Wearing headphones while driving can contribute to distracted driving by taking the driver’s attention away from the road and important surrounding noises.

 Even though wearing headphones is legal in Indiana, negligence laws still apply in the event of a car accident.

 In most circumstances, Indiana follows a modified comparative fault standard.
-This means, an accident victim is generally eligible to receive compensation for damages only if they are less than 50% at fault for the accident.
-If the victim in an accident was wearing headphones at the time the car crash occurred, the defendant or their insurance company could use that fact against the plaintiff seeking compensation for damages.
+This means an accident victim is generally eligible to receive compensation for damages only if they are less than 50% at fault for the accident.
+For example, if a victim in an accident was wearing headphones at the time the car crash occurred, the defendant or their insurance company could use that fact against the plaintiff seeking compensation for damages.